santoslab/case-tool-assessment-4/readme.md

 ```

-Notice that in the domain schedule, domain 0 was interleave with each application thread, and
+Notice that in the domain schedule, domain 0 was interleaved with each application thread and
 handled the propagation of notifications after each AADL thread representation,
 ensuring that the next thread in the schedule was also available for computation.